 Update(s) - Grant Provided by One Kind Act

-As a result of funds raised by Shanta Foundation and OKA in September 2018 in aid of Home Leone, the following further grants (to the £20,000 made in Nov 2018) have been made towards building new homes and meeting various operational costs that were seen to be vital for Home Leone to continue in its success.
+As a result of funds raised by Shanta Foundation and OKA in September 2018 in aid of Home Leone, the following grants have been made towards building new homes and meeting various operational costs that were seen to be vital for Home Leone to continue in its success.
 This totals a FULL AMOUNT OF £162,500 RAISED BY SHANTA FOUNDATION AND ONE KIND ACT.

 One Kind Act feel immense pride in being able to help towards the building of the brand new village for slum-dwellers, Destiny Village, in Freetown, Sierra Leone.
 Nigel Hyde, founder of Home Leone, a charity OKA supports, sends these words of thanks and a video of what has been achieved so far for the slum-dwellers moving in.........

 Dear Annu, Mona, Shamit, Amit ….. and all at One Kind Act,

 I am just on the plane home and reflecting on the amazing support you have been and how the fundraising for the last 2 years has come to fruition.